sogeniusio/chatter/README.md

 Be sure to install the following packages before installing this one.

 1. [Laravel Popular](https://github.com/jordanmiguel/laravel-popular) - A Laravel package for tracking popular entries(by Models) of a website in a certain time.
-[See requirements](#laravel popular)
+[See usage](#popular)

 2. [Laravel Favorites](https://github.com/ChristianKuri/laravel-favorite) - Allows Laravel Eloquent models to implement a 'favorite' or 'remember' or 'follow' feature.
-[See requirements](#laravel favorite)
+[See usage](#favorite)

 ### Popular